 Students are required to submit one piece of assessable work to Te Kura every month to avoid non-returner status.

 There will be some occasions when sending work back through the post will be the preferred method.
 This will be indicated as part of the course information in My Te Kura.

-How to access My Te Kura resources
+My Te Kura resources